Michael-Metz/zeropad/README.md

 # Introduction
 `zeropad` is a bash shell script that renames all files in the currenty directory to a zeropadded sequence

-zeropadded squences allow each file name in a directory to use the same width.
-For example compare directoy `A`, containing a non zeropadded sequence, to directory `B`, which contains a zeropadded sequence.
+zero-padded sequences allow each file name in a directory to use the same width.
+For example compare directory `A`, containing a non-zero-padded sequence, to directory `B`, which contains a zero-padded sequence.

 ```
 A